 Owners frequently ask if anything can be done for patients with cancer and often the answer is yes.
 Surgery tends to be the mainstay of treatment for cancers that have not spread.
 Appropriately planned and executed surgery has the potential to be curative for dogs with many common cancers such as soft tissue sarcoma or mast cell tumors.
 For some patients, surgery alone may not be able to provide control of the cancer; however, combining surgery with other treatment types, such as radiotherapy, may still afford good outcomes.

 For tumors that produce hormones, such as adrenal tumors causing Cushing’s disease, removal of the primary mass can remove the source of hormones to allow the body a chance to return to normal function.

 Cancers that have spread are typically not managed by surgery alone.
 Depending on the tumor type and extent of disease though, surgery may still have a role to improve quality of life, delay progression of disease, or increase the success of treatments such as chemotherapy.

 The Surgical Oncology team works as part of the Oncology Service and the active clinical trials unit.
-If you have any questions about clinical trials, you may learn more here or by contacting our clinical trials coordinator, Debbie Tate, at 573-882-7821 or by email.
+If you have any questions about clinical trials, you may learn more here.

 If you have more questions about a problem that you think may benefit from the care from one of our surgeons, or if you would like us to examine your pet and discuss treatment options, please contact us.